 Applications should then be made through the BFI Film Fund online application form.

 An initial assessment of the application will be made by personnel from the BFI Film Fund and the Sheffield Doc/Fest.
 Projects will be assessed on their creative vision and the perceived ability of the team to deliver that vision.
 Criteria will include strength of story and characters and the theatrical resonance of the project – i.e. why does it have to be a big screen project?

 Unsuccessful applicants will be notified but as a result of the volume of applications we receive, we do not have the resources to provide feedback on projects we are not taking forward.

 A shortlist of up to eight projects will be invited to present their projects at a private pitching session.

 Prior to the pitching forum, the shortlisted filmmaking teams will be invited to attend a pitching workshop.
 This workshop is not mandatory, but is advised.

 The pitch workshop will be a one-day (eight hour) event taking place at the BFI offices in London approximately two weeks before the formal pitching sessions.
 The workshop will be led by Christina Burnett, pitch trainer.
-At this workshop, the eight selected pitch teams will be guided as to how to best deliver their seven minute pitch in Sheffield or London – how to clearly communicate their story and characters, how to structure their presentations for most impact on the panel, and what audience they expect to interest with their documentary.
+At this workshop, the selected teams will be guided as to how to best deliver their pitch in Sheffield or London – how to clearly communicate their story and characters, how to structure their presentations for most impact on the panel, and what audience they expect to interest with their documentary.
 They will also be supported in developing the best teaser clips to screen at the pitching session.
-The day will consist of delivering each pitch a number of times, with critique from the trainer and the rest of the group in order to make the pitch presentation iteratively better each time.
-After the workshop each team will have a short time to recut their teaser clips based on feedback received and practice their presentations in order to ensure that the presentation in front of the panel is confident and persuasive.
+The day will consist of delivering each pitch a number of times, with critique from the trainer and the rest of the group in order to make the presentation iteratively better each time.
+After the workshop each team will have a short time to recut their teaser clips based on feedback received and practice their presentations in order to ensure that their final pitch to the panel is confident and persuasive.